The 20 Best Neutral Paint Colors With Wood (oak, maple, cherry, & more)

 5. BENJAMIN MOORE COLLINGWOOD OC 28

-Collingwood is a beautiful warm gray with a subtle purple undertone.
-The undertone is quite passive, so this is a ‘gray-centric’ color.
-It can look wicked pretty with red or violet-toned wood finishes.
-Most grays can lean into ANY of the three cool gray undertones with the right lighting or exposure, but Collingwood usually holds pretty steady with its commitment to violet.
+Collingwood can look wicked pretty with red or purple-toned wood finishes.
+Many grays can lean into any of the three cool gray undertones with the right lighting or exposure, but it usually holds pretty steady with its commitment to violet.
+This is one of the many reasons I recommend it to many of my Online Color Consulting clients.

-While Collingwood is the perfect warm gray for many spaces, your particular wood might need something a bit different.
-Check out Benjamin Moore Nimbus, Balboa Mist, and Sherwin Williams Alpaca.
+While Collingwood is the perfect warm gray for many spaces (and one of the most popular), your wood might need something a bit different.
+Do your due diligence by exploring…

-WOOD STAINS THAT DO & DON’T LOOK GOOD WITH COLLINGWOOD
+WOOD STAINS THAT DO (& DON’T) WORK WITH COLLINGWOOD

 Paint Color Review of Benjamin Moore Collingwood